HuangQiang/QALSH/README.md

 Introduction
 --------

 This package is written in the C++ programming language.
-It provides an external LSH scheme (QALSH) for c-Approximate Nearest Neighbor (or simply c-ANN) search under l_p norm, where p \in (0, 2].
+It provides two external LSH schemes QALSH and QALSH+ for c-Approximate Nearest Neighbor (or simply c-ANN) search under l_p norm, where p \in (0, 2].

 How to use this Package?
 --------

-We provide a Makefile and a script (i.e., run_mnist.sh) as a running example for comipling and running this package.
-Before start running this package, please ensure the input format of the dataset and query set is correct.
+We provide a Makefile and a script (i.e., run_mnist.sh) as a running example for comipling and running the package.
+Before running this package, please ensure the input format of the dataset and query set is correct.
 We provide a sample dataset and query set (i.e., Mnist) for your reference.

 We also provide the scripts (i.e., run_sift.sh, run_gist.sh, run_trevi.sh,
 and run_p53.sh) for the users who would like to reproduce our results presented